 Coffee makes our insides acidic and, as I mentioned above, our innards function better when everything is more alkaline.
 Coffee is also a diuretic so it makes you have to pee way more.
 If you already drink a lot of water you may be fine but if you’re drinking a lot of coffee and not replenishing with water afterwards you can become dehydrated.

 It all boils down to moderation.
-If you’re diet is healthy then indulging once is a while will feel great.
+If your diet is healthy then indulging once is a while will feel great.
 Have your morning coffee but don’t rely on it as your main beverage throughout the day.
 Have a beer or glass of wine but don’t make hangovers a lifestyle.
 Being mindful of what you drink and incorporating healthy beverages is one of the easiest ways to get a healthier body and glowing skin.